 - Put through the grinder on a medium size blade which enables the spices to be incorporated through the meat.

 - Use your sausage stuffer to fill the casings with the boerewors mix.

 - Roll your coils of boerewors neatly, ready to braai, and the extra can be bagged and frozen until you need them.

 Now you have your boerewors, you are probably wondering what to serve it with.
 South Africans eat their boerewors with stywe pap a stiff porridge made from maize (corn) meal.

-It is not corn flour, but a coarser ground corn that is cooked with water and a little salt to a stiff porridge like consistency.
+It is not corn flour, but coarser ground corn that is cooked with water and a little salt to a stiff porridge-like consistency.